-Classrooms are positioned to provide views to nature.
+LEFT CLASSROOMS ARE Positioned to provide Impressive views to nature.

 "It will be a living learning laboratory.
 Not only will this project contribute a vision for future buildings by reducing energy and water consumption, it will lead a broader conversation about institutional transformation."

-Myron Willson, Director, University of Utah Office of Sustainability
+-Myron Willson, Director, University of Utah Office of Sustainability